Dental Implants vs Traditional Dentures in Washington DC

 - Are made of non-compatible materials such as cast metal, acrylic, and flexible plastic, which are not naturally compatible with the body.

 - Can be damaging to other teeth.
 Bridges must be fastened to adjacent teeth, which can cause damage.
 Bone loss will also cause adjacent teeth to become loose.

 - Are unstable.
 Full dentures can move around easily because they are not fused to the jaw or placed in a fixed location.

 - Require replacement.
 Dentures usually need to be replaced or relined every five to seven years because of wear and bone deterioration.

 - Don’t stop bone loss.
 Dentures rest on the gums, which means that the jaw bone does not receive stimulation and can deteriorate over time.

-Implant dentist Dr. Zalewsky of Precision Periodontics and Implant Dentistry offer a range of periodontal treatment options to the Virginia, Maryland, and Washington D.C. area, including residents seeking an implant dentist in Annandale, Arlington, Burke, Chevy Chase, Falls Church, Fairfax, and Springfield.
+Implant dentists Dr. Justin Zalewsky and Dr. Michael Hoge of Precision Periodontics and Implant Dentistry offer a range of periodontal treatment options to the Virginia, Maryland, and Washington D.C. area, including residents seeking an implant dentist in Annandale, Arlington, Burke, Chevy Chase, Falls Church, Fairfax, and Springfield.
 Please contact us to schedule a consultation with Dr. Zalewsky or request your appointment online.